backlineint/bpi-11ty/src/posts/2021/gearing-up-for-midcamp-2021.md

 Within that schedule, here are a few things I'm extra excited about:

-* In additional to our traditional Zoom rooms, we'll also have a space in [Gather.town](https://gather.town/) for us to virtually socialize.
-I've been spending some time moving around sprites, and hope to have some surprises in store.
+* In addition to our traditional Zoom rooms, we'll also have a space in [Gather.town](https://gather.town/) for us to virtually socialize.
+I've been spending some time moving around sprites, and expect to have some surprises in store.
 * On Thursday, [Matt Glaman](https://www.drupal.org/u/mglaman) will be leading a workshop on writing JavaScript tests using [Nightwatch.js](https://nightwatchjs.org/)
 * And on contribution day, one of the featured initiatives will be adding additional test coverage to Drupal's new [Olivero theme](https://www.drupal.org/about/core/strategic-initiatives/olivero).